Radon Testing and Radon Remediation in Line Lexington

 If You Live in Line Lexington, Radon is in your home

 Scientific analysis of radon levels in homes in Line Lexington and many other Pennsylvania cities have found that 10% or more of homes contain dangerous levels of radon.
 Radon is a naturally occurring gas that can be removed from the house though radon mitigation.

 On average, 20,000 Americans die each year from radon exposure.
 Most of the exposure happens in their own home, where radon has a chance to build up over time because it is trapped by the walls and foundation.
 The percentage of radon contamination in Bucks County homes can be very high.
 Radon in Line Lexington affects on average 10-40% of all homes.

-For Help with Radon Testing and Radon Mitigation in Line Lexington
+For Help with Radon Testing and Radon Remediation in Line Lexington

 Contact a professional today about your home.
 Radon testing can verify that you are living in a safe environment, and if not Radon mitigation specialists can help you make your home safe for your family.